canonical/matter-docs/docs/tutorials/matter-thread-ubuntu.md

 The application enables control of a GPIO pin via Matter.

 There is a separate tutorial on setting up and running that application.
-Make sure to follow the Thread-related instructions to set it up up until starting the application.
-Then head back here and continue with Thread commissioning and control.
+Make sure to follow the Thread-related instructions to set it up and starting the application.
+Head back here after starting the application to continue with Thread commissioning and control.
 You may find the tutorial at: {doc}`/docs/tutorials/pi-gpio-commander`

 ## 4. Control the Matter Application from Machine A